stevengharris/NodeSwiftLogging/README.md

 logger.info("This is a message from Swift.")
 ```

-To have `Logger` data show up in the node.js, you need to have access to the singleton `NodeLogger.backend` that is created when you instantiate the `NodeLogger` in node.js.
+To have `Logger` data show up in node.js, you need to have access to the singleton `NodeLogger.backend` that is created when you instantiate the `NodeLogger` in node.js.
 If you have a library that uses SwiftLog, and that library provides an API to set the `Logger` instance, then you can pass `NodeLogger.backend` to it.
 Once you do that, existing calls to that `Logger` instance will all show up in node.js, with no modifications to your Swift code.

 ## Installation and Set Up